 Secure a wiggle eye on with a dash of hot glue, then tape the elastic beading cord to the back of the fish.
 Decorate with yellow cellophane, gold paper, and markers.
 When the fish is complete, dangle it from the elastic cord, adjust for height, and tape the cord to the top/lid of your aquarium.
 Get the height just right, and your fish will wiggle and sway in a realistic way.

 To turn the box into a suitcase, simply add a tagboard handle to the top.
 Originally, I used hot glue to attach the handles to the box, but they popped off pretty fast.
-So I would recommend using brass tacks to really secure it.
+So I would recommend using brass fasteners to really secure it.

 With the handle in place, all your suitcase needs is a “luggage” tag.
 Write your new friend’s name on it and get ready for adventure!